aaliyan1230/GPS_attendance_system_complete/README.md

 #### A gps attendance system with backend implemented with Django web framework and frontend on React.js(mantine).

-The user of a system can hahve multiple events each of which can have multiple slots.
+The user of a system can have multiple events each of which can have multiple slots.

 There are two intended users of the application: Attendee and Organizer